Connecting a Force Sensor to a DAQ

 The Quantizer and Encoder

 The encoder then assigns a certain binary code to each of these levels.
 The encoder can use one of two possible encoding schemes: the two’s complement coding scheme or the offset binary coding scheme.
+Both are ways to represent signed integers (positive versus negative) in binary code.

 Note that the S-H circuit, the quantizer and the encoder together all form an analog-to-digital converter (ADC).
 This is so because the input to the S-H circuit is analog and the output from the encoder is digital.